 In the past five years, we’ve seen an impressive rise in the public’s interest in podcasts and accessible content, like YouTube musicians and vloggers.
 If you’ve thought to yourself, “Hey, I’d like to try my hand at that,” but didn’t know where to start on the hardware side of things.
 From the enthusiast to the professional, a solid USB microphone will jumpstart your passion project.

-Editor’s note: this list was updated on January 1, 2019, to include links to relevant features and account for price changes.
+Editor’s note: this list was updated on April 19, 2019, to include more information on necessary equipment.

 The best USB microphone is the Blue Yeti